thecodingmachine/react-native-boilerplate/documentation/docs/3_Guides/3_1_Theme.md

 ```

 ## Layout
-The `Layout` file will give you basic stylesheets classes to create layout and align elements.
+The `Layout` file gives basic stylesheets classes to create layout and align elements.

 ### Column layout ⬇️
 All stylesheet classes below help building a Column layout